-The City's value of governmental assets (net of accumulated depreciation) at the end of FY 14/15 was \$14,943,754.
+The City's value of governmental assets (net of accumulated depreciation) at the end of FY 2015/16 was \$15,945,894.
 This investment in capital assets includes land, building, equipment, vehicles, and infrastructure.
 The infrastructure classification typically includes roads, streets, sidewalks, medians, and bridges.
-The total decrease in the City's investment in capital assets for the current fiscal year was \$1,292,590 or 8%.
-This decrease results of transferring ownership of the New Brighton Gymnasium to the School District and current year depreciation.
+The total increase in the City's investment in capital assets for the current fiscal year was \$1,002,140 or 6.7%.
+The increase is largely due to the completion of transportation related capital projects.
 Additional information on the City of Capitola's capital assets can be found in Note 4 to the financial statements.